Im-Adriano/PasswordGenerator/README.md

 python GenPasswords.py --count <Number of password> --dict <text file of words to start from>
 ```

-It then creates a Excel sheet, in the directory you ran the program, named `passwords.xls` containing your passwords.
+It then creates an Excel sheet, in the directory you ran the program, named `passwords.xls` containing your passwords.